LyubomirT/c.ai-addons/README.md

 Enhance your Character.ai experience with a set of useful features and tools to make your interactions smoother and more personalized.
 This extension is a collection of handy add-ons designed to empower your conversations and improve the user interface.

 ## Installation
-1. Download the latest release from the [releases page](https://github.com/LyubomirT/c.ai-addons/releases).
+1. Download the latest Manifest3-based release from the [releases page](https://github.com/LyubomirT/c.ai-addons/releases).
 2. Extract the archive.
 3. Open your preferred web browser and navigate to the extension manager.
 4. Enable developer mode (if not already enabled or if needed).
 5. Click on "Load unpacked" and select the extracted folder.

+## Installation (Firefox)

+For Firefox, installation steps differ a bit.
+Here's how to install the extension on Firefox:

+1. Download the latest release for Firefox from the [releases page](https://github.com/LyubomirT/c.ai-addons/releases).
+2. Open Firefox and go to `about:extensions`, basically the extensions page.
+3. Click on the gear icon in the top right corner, and select "Install Add-on From File".
+4. Select the downloaded `.xpi`` file, and click "Open".
+5. Click "Add" in the prompt that appears.

 # Usage